 What Are The Foods Rich In Niacin (Vitamin B3)?

 Most foods that we regularly consume contain niacin.
-The richest sources of niacin include:
+The richest food sources of niacin include:

 - Turkey Breast: 1 turkey breast contains 101 mg of niacin (over 100% of daily value).